 Because our wetlands work with subsurface water flow, we might not attract reptiles or amphibians, but the vegetation should provide food and nesting habitat for various birds and insects.
 Some birds use the downy seeds of cattails to line their nests.

 Cattails are a favorite perching and calling spot for male red-winged blackbirds.
-Check out this video of the males engaging in a “songspread” display where they puff out their brilliant red wing patches as they sing.
+Check out the video below of the males engaging in a “songspread” display where they puff out their brilliant red wing patches as they sing.

-One of the advantages of a subsurface flow constructed wetland is that, without surface water our wetland won’t breed mosquitoes!
+Not all wildlife is welcome.
+One of the advantages of a subsurface flow constructed wetland is that, without surface water, our wetland won’t breed mosquitoes!